venkateshbandi08/amrutam-assmt/README.md

 ## npx create-react-app {your app name}

 ## npm install react-bootstrap
+ - to use buttons
+ - carousels

 ## npm install react-icons - to use various icons
+  - to use different icons
+  - to use different logo's etc

 ## npm start
+  - to start the application

 ## mobile view